rdtarvin/IBS2019_Genomics-of-Biodiversity/_drafts/2019-08-05-shell-data.md

 **There are MANY ways to build this file.... how do you want to do it?**

+**NOTE**: whenever editing text files, first, NEVER use what you exported from excel or word directly… always check in a simple text editor (Text Wrangler, BBEdit, etc) and using “view invisible characters” to avoid unnecesary headaches of hidden characters or extra spaces/tabs, etc!
+Biggest waste of time in anything computing…

 <details>
   <summary>Side-note </summary>
    grep (Global regular expression print) is one of the most amazing things about text editors. <br>